abinit/abinit/doc/tutorial/eph4isotc.md

 As explained in the documentation, using [[mixprec]] = 1 and 2 > [[boxcutmin]] >= 1.1
-should not have significant effects on the final results yet these are not the default values as users are supposed to compare the results with/without this trick before running production calculations.
+should not have significant effects on the final results yet these are not the default values as users are supposed to compare the results with/without these tricks (especially [[boxcutmin]]) before running production calculations.

 <!--